marcos-j-ferreira/methods-in-python/README.md

 # list-comprehension

 Is a way to create lists using a concise syntax.
 It allows us to generate a new list by applying an expression to each item in an existing iterable (such as a list or range).

+# Teste

+Test config of git in local repository in my machine